To make sure your logo is unique or not, these things should be looked at carefully! Here, in this post, you will learn what elements are these?

 The triadic colors are three colors forming a triangle on the color wheel and they also create a color popping against each other effect.
 They usually seem bright and vibrant.
 For example, red, yellow and blue.

-You should be careful while choosing colors for your logo as well as there are some colors that only suit some type of companies and others that might not suit them.
+You should be careful while choosing colors for your custom logo as well as there are some colors that only suit some type of companies and others that might not suit them.